Joint mortgage after separation: what are my rights?

 If the home is in your ex-partner's name, you may be able to claim a financial share of the property or the right to live in it.

-If you’ve paid towards the mortgage or towards home improvements, you may be able to claim for a ‘beneficial interest’.’
-If your ex-partner bought the home in their name, but you had an understanding or agreement that you’d have a share in its value when the property was sold, you might have a beneficial interest.
-Unfortunately, though, making a financial contribution doesn’t automatically entitle you to a share in the property.
+If you’ve paid towards the mortgage or towards home improvements, you may be able to claim for a ‘beneficial interest’, which can apply if your ex-partner bought the home in their name but you had an understanding or agreement that you’d have a share in its value when the property was sold.
+But making a financial contribution doesn’t automatically entitle you to a share in the property.

 Do I need a solicitor to buy someone out of a house?